-The interface between chemistry and biology is an exciting research frontier and an active area of research in the department of chemistry at Brown University.
-In many cases, faculty and their research groups utilize techniques and reagents from the chemical sciences to answer biological questions.
-In other cases, faculty research in chemistry is inspired by reactions or molecules of living systems.
-On-going research in the department includes investigations of natural product biosynthesis, identification of biomarkers for autoimmune diseases, mechanisms of DNA damage and repair, nanomaterials for imaging and drug delivery, and chemical synthesis of antibiotics, enzyme inhibitors, and nucleic acid analogs.
+The interface between chemistry and biology is an exciting research frontier in the Department of Chemistry.
+On-going research in the department includes investigations of natural product biosynthesis, identification of biomarkers for autoimmune diseases, mechanisms of DNA damage and repair, nanomaterials for imaging and drug delivery, and chemical synthesis of antibiotics and enzyme inhibitors.

 Glycobiology, polymers, green chemistry, synthetic organic chemistry, interfacial recognition, nanomaterials

 Enzymatic mechanisms, structural biology, molecular genetics, chemical logic of natural product biosynthetic pathways